danm551/NJIT-CS280-C_Language-Lexical-Analyzer/README.md

 # NJIT-CS280-C_Language-Lexical-Analyzer

-A program that reads text input and adds an adjective word before after every occasion and version of "a", "an", and "the".
+A program that reads text input and adds an adjective word after every instance of "a", "an", and "the".